5 reasons why you can’t focus at work (and what to do about it)

 Doing something you don’t enjoy is a struggle, but you can make the process less painful.

 Another option is to break large tasks down into smaller chunks.
 Splitting them up makes the larger job seem less daunting and time-consuming.
-Tackle a little bit each day; before you know it, you’ll have conquered the beast.
+Tackle a little bit each day, and before you know it, you’ll have conquered the beast.

 We’ve all been there: after a night of tossing and turning, we fall asleep just before our alarm goes off and drag ourselves to work red-eyed and cranky.
 Apart from feeling awful, lack of sleep does all kinds of bad things to our brains.